philanderson888/javascript/README.md

 			JSON.stringify produces application/json data
 			from a JavaScript object or array.
 				{id:1,name:"phil"}
-			jQuery.serialize produces
-			application/x-www-form-urlencoded data
-			(the standard encoding for HTML form
-			submissions) from a jQuery object
-			containing an HTML Form Element
-			or a set of form controls.

 				FORM INPUT DATA FROM SCREEN
 				SUBMIT
 				id=1&name=phil&..
-				OR USE jquery ('myForm').serialize()
 ```

 EXPRESSIONS